 What's the Difference Between Magnesium Citrate and Magnesium Glycinate, and Which One is Better?

 The main difference between magnesium citrate and magnesium glycinate lies in their molecular composition and their specific effects on the body.
-Magnesium citrate has laxative properties and is more suitable for individuals looking to alleviate constipation.(16) On the other hand, magnesium glycinate is known for its calming effects and is ideal for those seeking relaxation and improved sleep.(17)
+Magnesium citrate has laxative properties for individuals looking to alleviate constipation and promote digestion.(16) On the other hand, magnesium glycinate is known for its calming effects and is ideal for those seeking relaxation and improved sleep.(17)

 In terms of bioavailability, both magnesium citrate and magnesium glycinate are considered highly absorbable.(18) However, magnesium glycinate may have a slight edge due to its gentler effect on the digestive system and its potential additional benefits from glycine.(19)